aktaksh/rl_snake_model_project/README.md

 ## How to Run
 To run and show the game, execute in the root folder:

-Activate  the virtual environment or create your own.
+create virtual environment and activate it.

 ```bash